Biden sells G-7 on global tax, but U.S. Congress is a hurdle

 President Joe Biden might have persuaded some of the world's largest economies to hike taxes on corporations, but the U.S. Congress could be a far tougher sell.

-Leaders of the Group of Seven — which also includes the United Kingdom, France Canada, Germany, Italy and Japan — are in sync with Biden on placing a global minimum tax of at least 15% on large companies.
-The G-7 leaders began a three-day summit in England on Friday after their finance ministers earlier this month endorsed the global tax minimum.
+White House press secretary Jen Psaki said Friday that leaders of the Group of Seven — which also includes the United Kingdom, France, Canada, Germany, Italy and Japan — agreed with Biden on placing a global minimum tax of at least 15% on large companies.
+The G-7 leaders, participating in a three-day summit in England, affirmed their finance ministers who earlier this month endorsed the global tax minimum.

+“America is rallying the world to make big multinational corporations pay their fair share so we can invest in our middle class at home,” Jake Sullivan the president's national security adviser, said Friday on Twitter.

 A minimum tax is supposed to halt an international race to the bottom for corporate taxation that has led multinational businesses to book their profits in countries with low tax rates.
 This enables them to avoid taxes and encourages countries to slash rates.
 The minimum rate would make it tougher for companies to avoid taxes, and could possibly supplant a digital services tax that many European nations are imposing on U.S. tech firms that pay at low rates.